davecurryco/mystic-spheres/RuinsOfLahoor.md

 This room was the living quarters of a cult priest.
 An ancient, worm-eaten wooden bedframe in the north end of the room and an armoire in similarly sad shape in the south are all that remains.

+Buried beneath a flagstone in the center of the floor of this cell is the canopic jar of the Keeper.
+This hiding place was not intended to be accessed and so it can only be found by a successful DC 25 Wisdom (Perception) check.
+The only clue is that the successive priests who dwelt in this room could not bring themselves to walk on the spot where the Keeper's relic lay and so this flagstone is less worn than the others surrounding it.

 ##### 2O) High Priest's Quarters

 The cult high priest lived here in the temple's heyday.
 This room was appointed in a rich, if macabre style.
 The furnishings were of higher quality and so have survived the centuries in better shape than elsewhere, but this merely gives evidence that the place has been ransacked.
 Dressers of laquered wood flank the north doorway.
 Their drawers have all been pulled out and several were smashed.
 A low writing desk in the southwest corner is overturned.
 However, the high priest's bedframe, a sinister-looking affair of black iron inlaid with silver, is in good condition, although the bedding has long since gone to dust.
 This is because the bedframe is enchanted.
 A creature that sleeps in this bed cannot be targeted by _dream_ or similar magic.